greenonline/TinyTextAdventure_in_ZIL/README.md

 ### Makefile

-This installs, or removes, the ZILF and ZAPF files to `/usr/local/bin`:
+This installs, or removes, *all* of the required ZILF and ZAPF files to `/usr/local/bin`:

 ```none